 Principal components analysis (PCA) is one of a family of techniques for taking high-dimensional data, and using the dependencies between the variables to represent it in a more tractable, lower-dimensional form, without losing too much information.
 PCA is one of the simplest and most robust ways of doing such dimensionality reduction.
-It is also one of the oldest, and has been rediscovered many times in many fields, so it is also known as the Karhunen-Loève transformation, the Hotelling transformation, the method of empirical orthogonal functions, and singular value decomposition.
-We will call it PCA.
+The hope with PCA is that the data lie in, or close to, a low-dimensional linear subspace.